 AAA Editor Notes

-The Sixth Floor Museum at Dealey Plaza is at 411 Elm St., in the building from which Lee Harvey Oswald shot President John F. Kennedy on Nov.
-22, 1963.
-An audio tour, available in various languages, directs visitors through the sixth floor of the former Texas School Book Depository.
-Still shots taken from the well-known film captured by bystander Abraham Zapruder poignantly re-create Kennedy's final moments.
+The Sixth Floor Museum at Dealey Plaza is at 411 Elm St. within the Texas School Book Depository, from which Lee Harvey Oswald shot President John F. Kennedy.
+The museum chronicles the assassination and legacy of Kennedy, interprets the Dealey Plaza National Historic Landmark District and the John F. Kennedy Memorial Plaza, and presents contemporary culture within the context of presidential history.
+An audio tour, available in six languages (including ASL), directs visitors through the sixth floor of the former Texas School Book Depository.

-The “sniper's perch,” where police found three spent cartridge shells shortly after the shooting, has been reconstructed and enclosed in glass.
-Near the end of the self-guiding tour, visitors also view the glass-protected corner staircase, where a rifle linked to Oswald was found.
+The “sniper's perch,” where police found three spent cartridge shells shortly after the November 22, 1963 shooting, has been reconstructed and enclosed in glass.
+Near the end of the self-guiding tour, visitors also view the glass-protected corner staircase, where a Mannlicher-Carcano rifle was found.